adyoli/Assessment/README.md

 I went with the dash framework on this one, because its the easiest way to produce dynamic, plots with python.

-The db of choice was sqlite3, this his allows for data persistence which will hwlp in minimizing API call
+The db of choice was sqlite3, this allows for data persistence which will help in minimizing API call, allow

+for offline use and optimize loading time.

 I then dockerized the application for your convenience.